Inside Pomodoro ® Primer for Magic Makers:

 These small gestures can be enough to help move our focus, and alert our brain, “It’s time to do the thing!”

 Inside The Fiery Well we have a communal ritual.
 We spend a few minutes discussing our plans for our Pomodoro’s before we begin working, we mute ourselves, give a thumbs up, and the clock starts counting down.
 What makes it ritual is the pattern.
 We do this every week.
 And every week that you show up, it becomes part of your ritual.

 A ritual is yours and can always be discovered.

 Rituals can be communal and they can be personal.

 Slowly build a supportive one for yourself.

-Almost more important than a pre-work ritual is a post-work ritual.
-How do you pull your mind, body, and soul away from the work once you are done?
+What’s more important than a pre-work ritual?
+The post-work ritual.
+It’s how you pull yourself away from the work once done!

-Inside The Fiery Well, our coworking sessions are often before lunchtime and so the act of following up and reviewing our tasks then breaking for lunch is a nourishing way to break away from work.
+The coworking sessions inside our coworking coven are often before lunchtime.
+The act of following up and reviewing our tasks and then breaking for lunch is a nourishing way to break away from work.

 In addition, blowing out the candle, taking another deep breath, doing a tarot pull, journaling, and doing additional brain dumping can all aid in transitioning you from “work” mode to “free from work” mode.

 Remember, the Pomodoro® Technique is about detachment from work.
 How can you begin to separate yourself from your work, your workspace, your work brain, on command?